Old enemy of mine

 Never learned to swim?!” they all gasp, groping around for something on which to steady themselves.

-Honestly, they act as if I’d never tasted milk or witnessed a hairbrush.
+Honestly, they act as if I’d never tasted milk.

 I don’t know why it’s so remarkable.
 There are many other things I can do which are seldom celebrated.
 Sleeping, eating, swearing.
 The list is endless.